zinal/IIDR-AutoSub/README.md

 # autosub application

+## Overview

 IBM Data Replication sample implementation of a tool to automate the recovery of subscriptions in the event of DDL operation over the source tables.

 This tool uses CHCCLP embedded scripting and CDC engine commands to do its job.
+It periodically monitors the defined list of subscriptions.
+If it detects the recoverable failure, it tries to repair it.

+## News

 Version 2.0 has been created to avoid the data loss.
 There are still situations which cannot be recovered without the *Refresh* operation,